The persuasive speech outline below uses the 5 step pattern called Monroe's Motivated Sequence.

 This speech follows the sequence outlined on this page.
 Be warned.
 The topic is sombre; the affect of suicide on family and friends.

-Haven't got the persuasive speech topic you want yet?
+Maybe you haven't got the persuasive speech topic you want yet?